ZichenWangBU/CS673_Team2_CompareCart/Back-end/data_manager/README.md

 Data management:

-The program requires a private key of Firebase to run.
+The program requires a private key of Firebase to run( which we cannot share to public).

 data_collector.py   is a tweaked version of real-time search for gathering data.
 It collects data according to the taxonomy.